Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Experiments

 \subsubsection{CLIP}

 \Cref{fig:tsb-and-pcb} also shows our results for CLIP~\cite{radford2021learning} using $r=1\%$ trusted data.
 We find substantially higher robustness of all attacks using CLIP when limiting the tolerable decline in CDA to $\Delta=2\%$.
 For many attacks, we observe a larger degradation in CDA (up to $8\%$) to fully repair a CLIP model compared to a smaller ResNet-18 model.
-However, even though our defense cannot repair CLIP from most backdoors using $r=1\%$ trusted image-label pairs, it is still able to detect reliably that the model has been backdoored.
+However, even though our defense cannot repair CLIP from most backdoors using $r=1\%$ trusted image-label pairs, it can still detect reliably that the model has been backdoored.
+Our observations indicate that attacks against larger models trained on larger datasets are more robust but also substantially more easily detectable.
+On CIFAR-10, we observe low detectability at high effectiveness, but all attacks lack robustness against our defenses.
+On ImageNet, we observe that clean-label attacks lack robustness and detectability, whereas poison-label attacks have high robustness but also high detectability.
+We found no data poisoning attacks that are both robust and undetectable.